6. OPERATING POLICIES & PROCEDURES

 Emergency fire drills are conducted at least once per semester for the dormitory.
 All occupants are required to evacuate the building upon the activation of the fire alarm system and to remain outside of the building until authorized to return by the proper authorities.
 Fire drills are coordinated through the Dean of Students, Dormitory Counselor, Physical Plant Director and Security Supervisor.
 The Security Supervisor is responsible for documenting these drills.

 The apartment complex consists of the North View Apartments which are located on the North West edge of the main campus.
-There are 42 units made up of single, double and three bedroom apartments located in 3 buildings in close proximity.
-The operations of the complex are supervised by one full-time apartment manager.
+There are 42 units made up of single, double and three bedroom apartments located in three (3) buildings in close proximity.
 Like most commercial apartments, the buildings are constructed of wood and do not have fire sprinkler systems.

 The apartments have one exit which exists out to an outside hallway with two possible directions of evacuation.
 Windows may also be utilized for egress in an emergency.
 Fire extinguishers are located in each building as follows: